 These courses are designed for students with a range of Learning Difficulties and Disabilities.

 Courses currently full time over five days a week for learners within the 16 – 18 age bracket.
-Times are Monday – Thursday 10.00 am – 15.00 pm and Friday 10.00 am – 13.00 pm.
-An additional course for learners aged 19+ is also available which runs over 3 full days and one half day.
+Times are Monday – Thursday 10.00 am – 15.30 pm and Friday 10.00 am – 12.35 pm.
+An additional course for learners aged 19+ is also available which runs over 4 full days.

-All courses are accredited at entry level giving learners the opportunity to gain qualifications that reflect their personal stage of progress and development.
+All courses are accredited at entry level or level one giving learners the opportunity to gain qualifications that reflect their personal stage of progress and development.

 Qualifications gained will include the following: